Upload new images. The image library for this site will open in a new window.

 Additional Prerequisite Discussion: In order to succeed in this course, students must have some basic arithmetic skills.
 For instance, students should know how to work with fractions and percents.

-Textbooks: The following are the textbooks typically used in this course.
-Other University of Delaware campuses may use different textbooks.
-Students should wait until the first day of class to ensure the appropriate textbook and other course materials are purchased.
+Excursions in Modern Mathematics by Peter Tannenbaum, published by Pearson.
+However, students should wait until the first day of class to ensure the appropriate textbook and other course materials are purchased.